 In 2020, the Board of Commissioners committed an additional $7 million to accelerate broadband network expansion by two years through the Public Power Benefit program.
 Accelerated expansion areas include lower Blewett Pass, Entiat River Road to Ardenvoir, south shore of Lake Chelan and the Totem Pole/Banks areas in Manson.
 These areas are currently being reviewed for scheduling with completion by the end of 2024.

 The District continues to connect customers within previously approved expansion areas.
 Those areas include:

 - Eagle Creek

 - Upper Chumstick Highway

 - Stine Hill

 In addition to areas of expansion, the District is reviewing areas within the current service territory for customers unable to connect.
 Referred to as “infill”, these areas are all around the county and specific to customer addresses.
-Current infill areas include:
+Current infill areas still able to connect under the Public Power Benefit include: